Teaching & Education FAQs:

 Early Childhood Education

 If you have a combined love for children and teaching, pursuing a degree in early childhood education is an excellent option.
 The early years of a child’s life are so important; you can make a long-term difference in their lives by the lessons you teach in the classroom.
 Early childhood educators need to understand the importance of the skills necessary to teach such young children.
 If you’re up for the challenge, consider giving back through this career.
 While teachers may not make the most money compared to other professionals, educators can often rely on the stability of the industry.
 Teachers are essential to our communities and there’s always work to be found.
 According to Payscale, preschool teachers make an average of nearly $30,000 per year, while elementary school teachers can earn up to $43,000 a year.
 Of course, salaries will vary based on your location and school district.
 If you’re excited about teaching others, but unsure where to start your journey in learning, don’t worry!
 College Choice has ranked the Best Bachelors in Early Childhood Education Degrees.
 We also have ranked the best Best Online Bachelors in Early Childhood Education Degrees for flexibility and the Most Affordable Online Bachelors in Early Childhood Education Degrees.
 After earning your bachelor’s degree, you can further your education by pursuing your masters at one of the schools ranked for the Best Masters in Early Childhood Education and the Best Online Master’s in Early Childhood Education Degrees.
-College Choice ranked Most Affordable Online Masters in Child Development and Early Childhood Studies Programs.
+College Choice ranked Most Affordable Online Masters in Early Childhood Education Degrees.
 We’ve also created a guide for those interested in Teaching & Education so you can learn more about the field.